Summer Reading for Finance Leaders and Professionals

 XtivaCloud is based on the disruptive premise that to leverage this data explosion and deliver actionable insight and significantly more value to our customers we needed to re-engineer our solution.
 Our main goal when designing this new platform was to challenge the traditional barriers that exist in legacy technology.
 Barriers that limit the extraction of value across tools and data.
 By overcoming old-school thinking, we offer our customers a technology platform that can deliver near real-time access to an incredible array of data-driven business insights and business tools.

-We have engineered the XtivaCloud platform based on the principles of reactive software design, and it represents a new generation of development and architecture thinking intended to meet the real-world demands of financial services businesses and support the flexibility they need to respond to changes in the future.
-As digital has spread throughout the financial services industry, the list of mission-critical business applications has grown significantly.
+In the past two years, we re-engineered the XtivaCloud platform based on the principles of reactive software design, and it represents a new generation of development and architecture thinking intended to meet the real-world demands of financial services businesses and support the flexibility they need to respond to changes in the future.
+As the number and quality of digital solutions has spread throughout the financial services industry, the list of mission-critical business applications has grown significantly.
 These business applications need to function and perform consistently under a variety of demanding conditions – conditions that didn’t exist a decade or more ago – that challenge the capabilities of traditional software architectures and their inherent performance limitations.

 See also: Glossary of Reactive Software Systems.